 Spring marks a perfect time of year to make your home more energy efficient.
 You can save energy and money this year with these five quick tips:

-Now is a good time to check the temperature settings on your refrigerator after you’ve given it a good wipe-down.
+- Clean the refrigerator inside and out.
+Now’s a good time to check the temperature settings on your refrigerator after you’ve given it a good wipe-down.
 Ideally, a refrigerator’s temperature should be between 37 and 40 degrees for maximum operating efficiency.

 - Think sun block.
 By pulling down the shades on your windows this spring and summer, you could save about $35 a year.
 By blocking the sun, your house will stay cool and comfortable.

 - Enjoy spring breezes.
 Use a clothesline during warmer months and let sunlight and breezes dry clothes naturally.
 This will reduce your electric bill by not running a dryer and add a genuine clean scent to your laundry.